SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 ## Static versus dynamic websites {#static-v-dynamic}

-{{< hint info >}}
-_As a society we need to start treating computational resources as finite and precious, to be utilised only when necessary, and as effectively as possible.
+> _As a society we need to start treating computational resources as finite and precious, to be utilised only when necessary, and as effectively as possible.
 We need frugal computing: achieving the same results for less energy._

 [Wim Vanderbauwhede](https://wimvanderbauwhede.github.io/articles/frugal-computing/)
-{{< /hint >}}

 A static website has fixed content which appears the same to every user (until it is manually updated).
 A dynamic website is generated “on the fly” and is more associated with interactivity.
 Social media sites are dynamic websites, since they are woven together from a variety of user generated content.